| | |

 a top down view of four racks of saucy barbecued ribs, laying on a sheet of parchment paper. in the background is a set of tongs and a blue linen napkin

-The key to the deliciousness of these bbq ribs is all in the rub.
+I think that when some people hear “dry rub”, they think that means no more delicious saucy ribs.
+But a dry ribs recipe this is not!
+You still get your sauce, but the key to the deliciousness of these BBQ ribs is all in the rub.
 It’s a simple 4-ingredient recipe that I think ALL RIBS must have.
-This dry rub is generously applied to the ribs before they are slow roasted in the oven, and finished off on the barbecue.
-These ribs always come out fall-off the bone tender, rich and flavourful.
+This homemade dry rub is generously applied to the top, underside, and sides of the ribs before they are slow-roasted in the oven and finished off on the barbecue.
+The perfect spice mixture combo and your favourite BBQ sauce means these ribs always come out fall-off-the-bone tender, rich, and flavourful.
+Perfect.

-a parchment paper lined tray with two racks for raw ribs covered in a brown sugar spice rub.
+a parchment paper lined tray with two racks of raw dry rub ribs covered in a brown sugar spice rub.

 a side view of saucy barbecued ribs, laying on a sheet of parchment paper. in the background is a set of tongs and a blue linen napkin